 Humidity: High humidity levels are a must.
 Stand on a wet pebble tray to improve humidity and mist frequently.
 Pop it in the shower room or kitchen from time to time to give an extra boost.

 Feed: Apply a weak dose of a nitrogen rich foliage fertiliser once or twice a month during the growing season.

 Care tips: Wipe leaves with a damp cloth to remove accumulated dust.
 Do not use leaf shine as this will damage the foliage.
+Brown tips may occur.

 Height and Growth Rate: Ultimate height 40-60cm.
 Calathea roseopicta is a moderately fast growing house plant.